 • Nasal discharge

-• The birds make screeching sound.
+• The birds make a screeching sound.

 • The bird has diarrhea or watery poo